-Product Designer at Pivotal Labs Joined about 5 years ago via an invitation from Timothy A.
+Product Designer at Pivotal Labs Joined over 5 years ago via an invitation from Timothy A.

 I'd echo a bunch of the comments here.
 I also suggest diving in and trying to code an interface such as GMail.
 I've always found that I learned more by coding and running into roadblocks vs going through a course.